Use an assortment of tools to track the release progress and quality.

-In the features or epics grid view, you can add the columns to analyze waste.
+In the Grid view for features or epics, you can add specific columns to analyze waste.
 For details, see Waste fields.

-In the features or epics Gantt chart, the waste time is displayed as a red line under the item timeline bars.
-If an item moves between phases that are not associated with waste categories, the waste red line is interrupted.
+In the Gantt chart for features or epics, the waste time is displayed as a red line under the item timeline bars.
+If an item moves between phases that are not associated with waste categories, a break in the red line is displayed.

-Note: In a widget, a work item can be listed under different categories if it has waste associated with those categories.
+Note: In the widget, a work item can be listed under different categories if it has waste associated with those categories.

 The following fields are available for features and epics to help you track and analyze waste.
 You can include the fields in the document view or add them to the grids.